 Enjoy a salad with every meal

 Not everyone wants to be a 100% raw foodist and honestly it’s not always the best option for everybody.
 We do know for a fact though that most of us are not eating enough raw foods and we must do something about it.
 The easiest way to start introducing more raw foods is to add a salad with every meal.
 And if you’re convinced that the salads you make are tasteless and devoid of flavor then you need to explore more raw food cooking techniques.
-Look for a class in your local area or you can check out Chef Teton's 6 DVD cooking class set.
+Look for a class in your local area or you can check out an online cooking class.

 Cut down on the 'black death'

 Coffee, the kick start to most people’s day is unfortunately also a kick start to an over-acidic and over stimulated body ecology.
 This leads to weight gain, adrenal burnout and dependence!
 If you’re addicted to ‘black death’ then try a detox, push through the withdrawal headaches, drink lots of water and clear out your head.
 We are not caffeine stimulated beings, this is just a lie fed to us by Starbucks.